-Currently, the government advice to stop the spread of COVID-19 is to stay at home and only see those within your household.
+Currently, the government advice to stop the spread of COVID-19 is to socially distance from those outside your household.
 This is essential if we want to protect not only ourselves but those that may be more vulnerable such as the elderly.
 Everyone can play their part and help reduce the demand on NHS services.

 As one of the key measures is social distancing this also extends to sexual distancing and we advise that you do not meet up for sexual relations with others outside your home at this time.
 That means no in-person hook ups!
 Although you may be creative with today’s technology and toys and think about other ways you can get off.

-Let’s not forget that sex with yourself is awesome and is great for your mental and phsyical welbeing.
+Let’s not forget that sex with yourself is awesome and is great for your mental and physical wellbeing.
 Masturbation will not spread COVID -19, especially if you wash your hands (and any sex toys) with soap and water for at least 20 seconds before and after sex.
 If you share a computer, phone or touch screen whilst masturbating make sure to disinfect it afterwards.

 If you live with your sexual partner and you are both feeling well; you haven’t been exposed to COVID-19 and are not in the at risk group of having a severe illness with COVID-19; then sex might actually be a really great way to have fun, stay connected and relieve anxiety during this potentially stressful time.
 However, if you have symptoms of COVID-19 (these include a new persistent cough or fever of 37.7°C or above) then the advice is that you should self-isolate for 7 days to prevent further transmissions.